 Follow Duncan on Twitter

-Duncan J Irschick is an integrative biologist interested in the evolution and ecology of animal athletics.
-His research on gecko adhesion and animal movement has garnered international acclaim and many honors and awards.
+Duncan J Irschick is an integrative biologist and innovator interested in the evolution and ecology of animal athletics, and how biological form can inform synthetic design.
+His research on gecko adhesion, animal movement, and biomimicry has garnered international acclaim and many honors and awards.

-He has published 115 papers on animal function and evolution, and in 2008 was called one of the "Best Brains in America" by the Discovery Channel.
-Most recently, he gave a TEDx talk at the Sorbonne in Paris in 2012 in the conference entitled "The New Age of Enlightenment", and was chosen as the Hilgendorf Lecturer for the University of Tubingen in Germany, and the OCIB plenary lecturer for Carelton College in Canada.
-He was also honored as a Fullbright Specialist by the Fullbright Foundation in 2012, has served as a consultant for Pixar, and has invited to 60 talks for Universities all over the world.
+Irschick has been invited to 64 talks for Universities all over the world.
+Most recently, he gave a TEDx talk at the Sorbonne in Paris in 2012 in the conference entitled "The New Age of Enlightenment".
+He is the Keynote speaker for Graduate student symposiums at the University of Utah, and Iowa State, and was the Hilgendorf Lecturer for the University of Tubingen in Germany, and the OCIB plenary lecturer for Carelton College in Canada.
+In 2012, he was also honored as a Fullbright Specialist by the Fullbright Foundation in 2012, and has served as a consultant for Pixar.
+His startup for commercializing Geckskin (Felsuma LLC) was one of the winners of the 2013 NASA Launch Challenge.
+In 2008, the Discovery Channel called him one of the "Best Brains in America".

-Duncan Irschick has received generous funding from NIH, NSF, and private foundations, and has received substantial media attention in books, newspapers, the Internet media and on television.
-Examples include the New York Times, the Wall Street Journal, CNET.org, CNN, the Discovery Channel, MSNBC.com, and FOXNEWS.com.
+He has received generous funding from NIH, NSF, and private foundations, and has received substantial media attention in books, newspapers, the Internet media and on television.
+Examples include the New York Times, the Wall Street Journal, CNET.org, CNN, the Discovery Channel, MSNBC.com, Bloomberg.com, and FOXNEWS.com.

-Currently, Duncan is a Professor of Biology at the University of Massachusetts at Amherst in the USA.
+Duncan is currently a professor of Biology at the University of Massachusetts at Amherst.